tordonez24/introToProgrammingFinalProject/README.md

 ## Description

-A spinoff of Flappy Bird, which is a single player 2D game.
-The objective is to avoid the pillars that can kill you and get the highest possible score.
-Each pillar past gives you 1 point.
+Flappy Fish is a spinoff of Flappy Bird, which is a single player 2D game.
+The objective is to avoid the pillars that can kill you and get the longest time alive and the most stars.

 ## Getting Started

 ### Dependencies

-need to install Pygame
+Need to install Pygame https://www.geeksforgeeks.org/how-to-install-pygame-in-windows/

 ### Installing